Conditions

 Dupuytren’s Fibrosis is a genetic condition where your fingers are pulled into your palm by thickening of the tissue under the skin.
 It is more common in men, people of northern European descent and onset is generally delayed until the 4th and 5th decade of life.

-Our specially trained therapists work closely with your surgeon to oversee and monitor your condition.
+Our therapists work closely with your surgeon to oversee and monitor your condition.
 We assist in post-operative management of this condition, including wound care, splinting, scar management and regaining movement.

 HULC is active in researching the best surgical and post-operative treatment for this condition.